Dobbi-UDL/Dobbi-Project/.github/ISSUE_TEMPLATE/task.md

 *Include any relevant technical information, such as API endpoints or technologies to be used.*

 ### References
-*Related user story, the one that contains this task.*
+*Related user story, the one that contains this task.
+This creates a backlink between the issues.*
-- User Story 1 #issue
+- Related to User Story 1 #issue